 4. Leaders are highly competent.

-Complementary to the skill of inspiring followership is competency at what they’re asking people to do.
+Complementary to the skill of inspiring followership is competency in what they’re asking people to do.
 Have they mastered something, are they capable of mastering something, or are they in the process of mastering something that would allow them to effectively lead others as well as train the next generation of leaders via mentoring?